mgifford/drupal-security/src/drupal.rst

 Before launching your site (and periodically afterwards) it is useful to run the `Hacked!`_ module to check what code differs from what was released on Drupal.org.
-Particularly when the `diff`_ module is enabled this is a powerful tool to evaluate your code.
+Particularly when the `diff`_ module is enabled, this is a powerful tool to evaluate your code.
 There are millions of lines of code in a given Drupal site, so Hacked! is a really valuable analysis tool.
 If you need to apply patches against the stable released version of the code, the patch should be in